 What is Generative Engine Optimization (GEO)?
-Complete Guide 2025
+2026 Guide

-Times are changing in the world of content and SEO thanks to AI search.
-AI-referred sessions jumped 527% between January and May 2025, according to Previsible's 2025 AI Traffic Report, signaling a seismic shift in how people search for information.
 Generative Engine Optimization (GEO) is the practice of optimizing your content to appear as sources and citations in AI-generated responses from platforms like ChatGPT, Perplexity, Google AI Overviews, and Claude.
-Unlike traditional SEO that focuses on ranking in search results, GEO ensures your content is written in ways that makes it gets cited when AI engines answer user questions.
+Unlike traditional SEO that focuses on ranking in search results, GEO ensures your content gets cited when AI engines answer user questions.
+The shift is accelerating: AI-referred sessions jumped 527% year-over-year in the first five months of 2025, according to Previsible's 2025 AI Traffic Report.

 What is Generative Engine Optimization (GEO)?